AmmarElsherif2021/consale/README.md

 This is a desktop software app for handling billing system.

-Features:
+##Features:

--setting accounts data for workers.
+-Setting accounts data for workers.
 -Managing store by:
     1- adding customized items
     2- editing store items data (stock quantity and unit price)